-Air pollution is a national emergency.
+Air pollution is the top environmental risk to human health in the UK, killing between 28,000 and 36,000 people a year.
 UK100’s local leaders are committed to working together to tackle it and are implementing innovative solutions to protect their residents.
 But there’s so much more to do.
 As well as taking action locally, UK100’s network is united in calling on the UK government to do more.
 This is a national problem that needs a national action.

-Working with civil society, the public sector and business, UK100 is calling for legislation that protects us from dirty air and makes the UK a world leader in clean technologies and solutions.
-Central to this call is for the adoption of World Health Organization (WHO) recommended air pollution limits as legally binding targets to be achieved by 2030.
+Working with civil society, the public sector and business, UK100 is calling for legislation that protects us from dirty air and enables the UK to become a world leader in clean technologies and solutions.
+Central to this call is for the adoption of the World Health Organization’s (WHO) recommended air pollution limits as legally binding targets to be achieved by 2030.
 Further information on upcoming Clean Air legislation can be found in our Environment Bill briefing.

-After a six-month delay, the Environment Bill will return to parliament on 3 November 2020, picking up in committee stage where it paused in spring.
-The committee will be on a tight schedule before it goes to report stage on 1 December.
+After a six-month delay, the Environment Bill returned to parliament on 3 November 2020, picking up in committee stage where it paused in spring.
+The committee will be on a tight schedule before it goes to the report stage on 1 December.
 MPs will then continue to debate amendments, which include calls for more ambitious targets.

-To help us call for WHO air pollution standards to be adopted into the Environment Bill, and to show support to your communities breathing world class air, please use our handy social media pack, which contains memes and suggested copy.
+To help us call for WHO air pollution standards to be adopted into the Environment Bill, and to show support for your communities breathing world-class air, please use our handy social media pack, which contains memes and suggested copy.

 There’s one pack for local leaders and one for business.
 The pack for local leaders includes a pro forma letter to send to your local MPs drafted by Camden Council, who are fully committed to using all the powers they have to push for WHO standards by 2030.